 (8) Personal guidance.

-The Careers Education, Information, Advice and Guidance programme at Hatch End High School aims to prepare young people for the world of work and to provide them with a wide-ranging and comprehensive understanding of the opportunities and challenges ahead.
+The Careers Education, Information, Advice and Guidance programme at Hatch End High School aims to prepare our young people from the moment that they arrive in Year 7, for the world of work and to provide them with a wide-ranging and comprehensive understanding of the opportunities and challenges ahead.
 Our staff are very experienced, have been involved with Careers Education, Information, Advice and Guidance for many years and the department is directly line managed by a member of the school’s Senior Leadership Team.

 Our Careers Department has an up-to-date and extensive stock of careers literature, both general and specific.
 All pamphlets, brochures and books are available for students to browse through and the main careers stock is borrowable and is located in the Learning Resources Centre.
 In addition, the school has careers software available to all students across our network which can provide bespoke information and guidance.